akka/akka/akka-docs/src/main/paradox/typed/persistence-durable-state.md

 call out to something that is running concurrently (for example sending a message to another actor).

-It's possible to execute a side effect before persisting the state, but that can result in that the side effect is performed but the state is not stored if the persist fails.
+It's possible to execute a side effect before persisting the state, but that can result in that the side effect is performed but that the state is not stored if the persist fails.

 ## Cluster Sharding and DurableStateBehavior

-In a use case where the number of persistent actors needed is higher than what would fit in the memory of one node or where resilience is important so that if a node crashes the persistent actors are quickly started on a new node and can resume operations @ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster and address them by id.
+@ref:[Cluster Sharding](cluster-sharding.md) is an excellent fit to spread persistent actors over a cluster, addressing them by id.
+It makes it possible to have more persistent actors exist in the cluster than what would fit in the memory of one node.
+Cluster sharding improves the resilience of the cluster.
+If a node crashes, the persistent actors are quickly started on a new node and can resume operations.

-The `DurableStateBehavior` can then be run as with any plain actor as described in @ref:[actors documentation](actors.md), but since Akka Persistence is based on the single-writer principle the persistent actors are typically used together with Cluster Sharding.
+The `DurableStateBehavior` can then be run as any plain actor as described in @ref:[actors documentation](actors.md), but since Akka Persistence is based on the single-writer principle, the persistent actors are typically used together with Cluster Sharding.
 For a particular `persistenceId` only one persistent actor instance should be active at one time.
-Cluster Sharding ensures that there is only one active entity for each id.
+Cluster Sharding ensures that there is only one active entity (or actor instance) for each id.

 ## Accessing the ActorContext

 If the @apidoc[DurableStateBehavior] needs to use the @apidoc[typed.*.ActorContext], for example to spawn child actors, it can be obtained by wrapping construction with `Behaviors.setup`:

 Scala
 :  @@snip [DurableStatePersistentBehaviorCompileOnly.scala](/akka-persistence-typed/src/test/scala/docs/akka/persistence/typed/DurableStatePersistentBehaviorCompileOnly.scala) { #actor-context }